-- Turn on the Propane switch on the 12v panel.
+- Turn on the Propane switch in locker below the galley sink.
 This opens the solenoid on the tank. - To light, turn the knob that corresponds to the burner that you wish to use through 90 degrees anticlockwise, push the knob in and light the burner using the matches provided. - Hold the knob in for 10-15 seconds, then release.
 Make sure that the flame goes all the way around.
 Reduce any wind that may hinder this by closing hatches or switching off fans. - Light the oven in the same way, pressing the knob in whilst holding your match to the bottom burner. - If you cannot get it to light, check the manual valve on the propane tank itself.